 From the desktop click on the Network icon at the bottom right hand corner and click on Network Connections.

-Click on Add to create the new connection.
+Click on Add to create the new VPN connection.

 Select Point-to-Point Tunnelling Protocol (PPTP) and click on Create.

-Enter the username and password that you registered with and then click Advanced.
+Next, enter your My Private Network Username and Password that you registered with and then click Advanced.

 Advanced PPTP configuration